-The unexplained pause in posts will now be explained.
+The unexplained intermission will now be explained.
 Victor received notice of his admission to a masters program in Lisbon, Portugal along with being awarded a scholarship for attendance.
 This resulted in all “blog” computer time being reallocated to taking care of preparations, research, and correspondence needed for this new plan.
 While excited about the turn of events, he realized that this would result in the shortening of his trip.
 For Victor, the trip will now last until the middle of July, and for Katy the length of the trip is yet to be determined.
-Either way, they will continue together being lifelong cyclist and posting about traveling by cycle.
+Either way, they will both continue being lifelong cyclists and continue telling others about traveling by cycle.

 Venice is very hard to get to by bike.
 In fact, bikes are not allowed in Venice, neither are cars, and for good reason.
 The whole city is connected by a maze of footpaths linked by bridges which cross over the network of canals that surround and bisect each neighborhood.
 We did not know much about Venice, and although we figured we couldn’t bike in Venice, it shouldn’t be too hard to bike to a campsite nearby and then get into the city in another fashion.
 The plan was to bike to the coast along the Po River, head northeast along the coast to reach Chioggia, then follow the strip of barrier islands up to Lido di Venezia, a beach town right across the water from Venice and with frequent ferry service for only 3.50 Euro.
 We even had a GPS route shared by an Italian biker on Wikiloc, the gps route sharing network.
 If only it had been this easy; the story starts in Reggio Emilia.